xenia-project/xenia/_posts/2021-04-27-leaving-no-pixel-behind-new-render-target-cache-3x3-resolution-scaling.md

 1. Create the device with a back buffer 8-bits-per-channel (8.8.8.8) surface for final output.
 2. Create the normals 10-bits-per-channel (10.10.10.2) texture.
 3. Create the diffuse/glossiness 8-bits-per-channel (8.8.8.8) texture.
+4. Create the depth texture.
-4. When drawing a frame:
+5. When drawing a frame:
     1. Bind the normals texture’s surface as render target 0.
     2. Bind the diffuse/glossiness texture’s surface as render target 1.
+    3. Bind the depth texture's surface as the depth render target.
-    3. Draw the geometry to fill the G-buffers.
+    4. Draw the geometry to fill the G-buffers.
-    4. Bind the back buffer surface as render target 0.
+    5. Bind the back buffer surface as render target 0.
-    5. Bind the normals texture to the pixel shaders.
+    6. Bind the normals texture to the pixel shaders.
-    6. Bind the diffuse/glossiness texture to the pixel shaders.
+    7. Bind the diffuse/glossiness texture to the pixel shaders.
+    8. Bind the depth texture to the pixel shaders.
-    7. Draw the lighting pass and things like UI.
+    9. Draw the lighting pass and things like UI.
-    8. Present the back buffer to the screen.
+    10. Present the back buffer to the screen.

 Normally, when you create a texture on an older, high-level-of-abstraction PC graphics API like Direct3D 9, you only specify its properties such as format, size, mip count, usage purposes — but memory is allocated somewhere internally by the driver/OS for it.
 The app only gets an opaque handle — such as a IDirect3DTexture9 pointer — that can be used to reference the texture in various API operations, such as binding the texture to shaders for sampling from it, setting it as the current render target, copying between the texture and other textures of usually the same format or buffers, uploading new contents.
 However, the memory allocation behind the texture is hidden away from the app by the driver, and every texture gets its own, separate memory allocation, not sharing its contents with any other texture in existence.